genesistoxical/drop-icons/README.md

 ## Features
 * Clean and intuitive interface.
-* Allows you to quickly convert many images to icons at once, with the Drag and Drop feature.
+* Quickly convert multiple images to icons at once, with Drag and Drop feature.
 * Switch between English and Spanish language.
 * Customize theme color.
 * Number of images to convert, subtracting three that are shown as preview.